brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/01_computer_architecture/00_index.md

 > **Random Quote:** Programs must be written for people to read, and only incidentally for machines to execute.

-This directory contains information on essential concepts of computer architecture that must be understood before begining OS development.
-The notes here follow the roadmap.
+This directory contains information on essential concepts in computer architecture that should be understood before beginning operating system development.
+The notes provided here follow the structure outlined in the roadmap.

 ---